Mizan-Rifat/pug-navigation/README.md

 ## Troubleshooting

-If you encounter any issues while using the Pug Definition extension, try the following steps:
+If you encounter any issues while using the Pug Navigation extension, try the following steps:

 1. Make sure the extension is properly installed and enabled.
 2. Ensure that your Pug templates have the necessary extends or include statements.